CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 #### Connections

 `Connections` for the local catalog are defined in [connectors.yaml](../main-app/src/main/resources/spec/connectors.yml).
-There are 4 connections defined which are each associated with local csv/parquet [files](../main-app/src/main/resources/data):
+Four connections are defined and each is associated with a local csv or parquet [file](../main-app/src/main/resources/data):
 - [member-base-file](../main-app/src/main/resources/data/members_100_v14.csv) - contains base member information
 - [member-feedback-file](../main-app/src/main/resources/data/feedback_100_v14.csv) - contains member feedback information
 - [member-flu-risk-file](../main-app/src/main/resources/data/member_flu_risk_100_v14.parquet) - contains a predicted member flu risk score
 - member-joined-file - this Connection will contain the results of merging the other Connections

-See [join-connections](../join-connections/README.md) for an example of using Connections.
+(See [join-connections](../join-connections/README.md) for an example of using Connections.)

 #### Data Sources

 Data Sources in the local Catalog are defined in [datasources.yml](../main-app/src/main/resources/spec/datasources.yml).
-There are 3 Data Sources defined, each associated with a corresponding connection:
+Three Data Sources are defined and each is associated with a corresponding connection.
 - member-base-ds
 - member-feedback-file-ds
 - member-flu-risk-file-ds

-See [datasource-refresh](../datasource-refresh/README.md) for an example of refreshing a Data Source.
+(See [datasource-refresh](../datasource-refresh/README.md) for an example of refreshing a Data Source.)

 #### Profile Schemas

 `ProfileSchemas` in the local Catalog are defined in [profileSchemas.yml](../main-app/src/main/resources/spec/profileSchemas.yml).
-There are 2 ProfileSchemas defined in the catalog:
+Two Profile Schemas are defined in the Catalog:
-- `member-profile`, this `ProfileSchema` represents a member and is the result of joining the `member-base-ds` and `member-flu-risk-file-ds` DataSouces.
+- `member-profile`, this Profile Schema represents a member and is the result of joining the `member-base-ds` and `member-flu-risk-file-ds` Data Sources.
 - `member-profile-no-job`

-See [build-profiles](../build-profiles/README.md) for an example of using Profile Schemas.
+(See [build-profiles](../build-profiles/README.md) for an example of using Profile Schemas.)

 ### Secrets

-The example is configured to use a [local Secret Client](../docs/secrets.md) implemented in this package.
-The configuration options can be seen in the `spark-conf.json` files:
+The application is configured to use a local [Secret client](../docs/secrets.md) implemented in this package.
+The configuration options can be in the `spark-conf.json` files in other examples, for example:
 ```json
 {
   "options": {